XeryusTC/map18xx/README.md

 ```

 It has a number of string keys, these are the tile number that were defined
-in the first element of a tile's `text` array.
+the `"number"` pair in the tile's `text` map.
 After the colon is the amount of
 tiles that are available for placement during the game.

 ## Game map